US Senate clears Trump of inciting Capitol storming

 "This sad chapter in our history has reminded us that democracy is fragile.
 That it must always be defended," he said in a statement, calling on Americans to stand against extremism, defend the truth and defeat the lies.

-For Republicans, the trial laid bare their dilemma of how to signal their disapproval of Mr Trump's egregious conduct without angering his supporters whose votes they need to secure their political futures.
+For Republicans, the trial laid bare their dilemma about how to signal their disapproval of Mr Trump's egregious conduct without angering his supporters whose votes they need to secure their political futures.

-They are also publicly grappling over the extent to which he is the future of the party, with some senators eager to move past Mr Trump - and signalling so in their condemnation of him - but others continuing to defend him.
+They are also publicly grappling over the extent to which he should be the future of the party, with some senators eager to move past Mr Trump - and signalling so in their condemnation of him - but others continuing to defend him.

 The mob attacked the Capitol "because they had been fed wild falsehoods by the most powerful man on earth - because he was angry he'd lost an election," he said, holding Mr Trump responsible for an "entire manufactured atmosphere of looming catastrophe".